FACILITY HOURS: Monday-Thursday – 10:00am-3:00pm

 8am-4pm

 Start your weekend off on the right foot!
 Every month we will plan a breakfast outing to a different local restaurant.
-This month join a group of senior center friends at Bakery on Main in Waconia at 10am for a delicious breakfast or cup of coffee.
+This month join a group of senior center friends at Mocha Monkey (Olive Street) at 10am!
 We’ll do the planning and then breakfast is on you!

 10am